MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 The **baseline architecture** is designed to restrict both ingress and egress traffic from the same virtual network.
 However in this architecture, egress restrictions are provided through the connectivity subscription provisioned as part of the platform landing zone.
 It has virtual networking peering with the regional stamp network.

 The workload depends on these resources, which are pre-provisioned in the connectivity subscription.
-The resources are **Azure Virtual Network** to provide a shared environment, **Azure Firewall** to inspects all egress traffic, and **On-premises gateway** to connect to on-premises network through a VPN device or ExpressRoute circuit.
+The resources are **Azure Virtual Network** to provide a shared environment, **Azure Firewall** to inspect all egress traffic, and **On-premises gateway** to connect to on-premises network through a VPN device or ExpressRoute circuit.
 > For more information, see [Connectivity subscription](/azure/cloud-adoption-framework/ready/azure-best-practices/traditional-azure-networking-topology).

 ### Regional stamp resources